diesher/MicroHack/03-Azure/01-03-Infrastructure/10_Azure_Update_Manager/README.md

 - Walkthrough Challenge 5: **[Monitor and manage your machines and track update history at scale](walkthrough/challenge-5/solution.md)**
 - Walkthrough Challenge 6: **[Optional: Configure Update Manager with WSUS](walkthrough/challenge-6/solution.md)**

-# Challenge 3 : Schedule patching configuration on Azure VMs for Business continuity

 ## **Finished?**

-Congratulations! :partying_face: You finished the MicroHack for Azure Update Manager.
+Congratulations! : You finished the MicroHack for Azure Update Manager.

 We hope you've had the opportunity to experience Azure Update Manager features.